 As a partner in Silva Construction, I did hundreds of projects in Manhattan Beach and all over the South Bay.
 Many people in this area know me and know that I can deliver the product that they want – from the simplest repair to a complete remodel or home addition.

 In April 2009, I decided that it was time to strike out on my own and create my own business.
+I had worked with Silva Construction for 16 years!
 I was ready!
-I separated from Silva Construction, but I still own shares in that company even though I don't work with them anymore.
+I separated from Silva Construction, but I still keep in communication with my ex-partners in the business!

 As for the race car driver dream, I think that I have found new goals that are far more valuable than being a race car celebrity and thinking only about myself.